Ankr-network/ankr-docs/docs/staking/liquid-staking/eth/eth-liquid-staking-mechanics.md

 ## Rewards
 User's aETHb balance grows daily.
-It can be desribed as `total share supply / (total stake amount + rewards)`.
+It can be described as `total share supply / (total stake amount + rewards)`.

 Validators receive rewards when Ethereum has their unstaking functionality released in their 2.0 version.